 Current care options for desmoid tumors

-- Gronchi A et al. Desmoid Tumor Working Group.
+- Gronchi A, et al. Desmoid Tumor Working Group.
 The management of desmoid tumours: a joint global consensus-based guideline approach for adult and paediatric patients.
 Eur J Cancer.
 2020;127:96-107.

 - NCI (National Cancer Institute).
 Dictionary of cancer terms: progression.
-Accessed February 12, 2023. https://www.cancer.gov/publications/dictionaries/cancer-terms/def/progression
+Accessed April 8, 2024. https://www.cancer.gov/publications/dictionaries/cancer-terms/def/progression

 - Gronchi A et al. Desmoid Tumor Working Group.
 The management of desmoid tumours: a joint global consensus-based guideline approach for adult and paediatric patients [supplementary appendix].
 Eur J Cancer.
 2020;127:96-107.